Hue-Jhan/Custom-Reverse-Shell-cpp/README.md

 # Custom Reverse Shell c/cpp
-Custom Reverse Shells in c/cpp via TCP or HTTPS, the https one is still work in progress.
+My attempt at creating custom Reverse Shells in c/cpp via TCP, most of them don't work : (

 # 💻 Code
-A sample of a tcp reverse shell in c/cpp, creates a tcp socket given a target ip and port, establishes a connection, creates a ```cmd.exe``` process which will get as input whatever the attacker will write and will send back the output.
+Tcp reverse shell in c/cpp, creates a tcp socket given a target ip and port, establishes a connection, creates a ```cmd.exe``` process which will get as input whatever the attacker will write and will send back the output.
 In the second sample i commented a portion of code which can be used to resolve addresses, for example in cases of port forwarding, or dns related issues.

 How to compile: